 Crossing genetically gold and silver birds can result in useful sex-linked crosses, where day-old chicks can be identified as male or female.
 Still, it only works one way around, and there are often questions about the offspring they produce.
 In this article, Grant shares some frequently asked questions on sex-linked crosses and their subsequent offspring.

-I recently received an email from a breeder who wanted to get to grips with the sex-linked crosses and what the subsequent offspring can then go on to breed.
-This is a subject I have been meaning to cover for a while, so this is a good opportunity to clarify some points.
+I recently received an email from a breeder who wanted to get to grips with the sex-linked crosses and what the subsequent offspring can go on to breed.
+This is a subject I have meant to cover for a while, so this is a good opportunity to clarify some points.

 I hope you don’t mind me emailing you.
-I always read your articles in The Country Smallholding magazine and recently bought your book “21st Century Poultry Breeding” but I’m currently struggling to find the answers to a couple of questions I have regarding the breeding on from the offspring of a sex-linked cross and thought you’d be the man to ask.
+I always read your articles in Country Smallholding magazine.
+I recently bought your book “21st Century Poultry Breeding“, but I’m currently struggling to find the answers to a couple of questions I have regarding the breeding on from the offspring of a sex-linked cross and thought you’d be the man to ask.

 This question could and should raise many other points.
 In terms of ‘breeding true’ from a genetically gold point of view, then yes, they should.
 However, future generations may throw out cream-coloured birds (if the original silver variety you used happened to be carrying the recessive cream gene).
 Because the original red male isn’t a likely carrier of that gene, then crossing him back to his daughters shouldn’t yield any silver / cream birds.

 As for the ‘red’ part breeding true, if you are talking about the Mahogany gene in Rhode Island Reds, then the first-cross females won’t be pure for it, so you can expect to get about half Mahogany and half the same colour as the females when you breed back to the original red male.

 Plus, you might pick up the ‘dilute’ gene from the original silver female, so that will affect the saturation of colour and make it difficult to get back to a deep red Mahogany.